Updated March 6, 2023

 |Flexibility||It depends on methodology if an Agile or Unified model or waterfall||It is flexible for the developers and the entire team as well.|

-Agile model mainly supports smaller projects to deliver quality projects within short time and within budget.
-SDLC has different phases and the phases can vary depends on the methodology where Agile has different phases compared to other methodologies.
-The choice of methodology depends on the project and requirements and the size of the team and the complexity & size of the project.
+The agile model mainly supports smaller projects to deliver quality projects within a short time and within budget.
+SDLC has different phases, and the phases can vary on the methodology, where Agile has different phases compared to other methodologies.
+The choice of methodology depends on the project and requirements and the team’s size, and the complexity & size of the project.

-This has a been a guide to the top comparison between SDLC vs Agile.
-Here we also discuss the SDLC vs Agile key difference with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top comparison between SDLC vs Agile.
+Here we also discuss the key difference between infographics and the comparison table.
+You may also have a look at the following articles to learn more.